-EMERGENCY TRANSFERU.S.
-DepartmREQUEST FOR CERTAINand UrbanVICTIMS OF DOMESTICVIOLENCE, DATING VIOLENCE,SEXUAL ASSAULT, OR STALKING
+EMERGENCY TRANSFER U.S REQUEST FOR CERTAIN an VICTIMS OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING

 U.S. Department of Housing and Urban Development

 OMB Approval No. 2577-0286 Exp.
 06/30/2017

 Purpose of Form: If you are a victim of domestic violence, dating violence, sexual assault, or stalking, and you are seeking an emergency transfer, you may use this form to request an emergency transfer and certify that you meet the requirements of eligibility for an emergency transfer under the Violence Against Women Act (VAWA).
 Although the statutory name references women, VAWA rights and protections apply to all victims of domestic violence, dating violence, sexual assault or stalking.
 Using this form does not necessarily mean that you will receive an emergency transfer.
 See your housing provider's emergency transfer plan for more information about the availability of emergency transfers.